Keto vs Mediterranean Diet: Which Wins?

 Keto vs Mediterranean Diet: The Bottom Line

 To conclude, both diets have the potential to help you lose weight if you are in a calorie deficit.
-Both the traditional Mediterranean and the keto diet may reduce the risk of disease and improve overall health.
+Both the traditional Mediterranean and keto diets may reduce the risk of disease and improve overall health.

-In fact, there is no one best overall diet because individuals’ preferences will also have a big impact on what works for them.
-It’s best to evaluate results in long-term weight loss and overall good health.
-Always keep in mind that rapid weight loss is not the goal, regardless of the eating plan.
+In fact, there’s no one best overall diet because individuals’ preferences will also have a big impact on what works for them.
+It’s best to evaluate results on long-term weight loss and overall good health.
+Always keep in mind that rapid weight loss is not a healthy goal, regardless of the eating plan.

 “Keto vs Mediterranean Diet” was written by Registered Dietitian Solana Nicole Faerman, and reviewed and edited by Su-Nui Escobar, DCN, RDN, FAND.